 - Greater gains in academic and behavior outcomes

 - Narrowed gap in math achievement

-Bright Lights rents space in a Lincoln Public School facility where the majority of the classes are held.
-Classes are also held at many community sites, such as the University of Nebraska-Lincoln (UNL), Pioneers Park or Holmes Lake.
-Class locations, speakers and guests reflect the community's participation in the program.
+Bright Lights rents space in a Lincoln Public School facility where the majority of the camps are held.
+Camps are also held at many community sites, such as the University of Nebraska-Lincoln (UNL), Pioneers Park or Holmes Lake.
+Camp locations, speakers and guests reflect the community's participation in the program.
 With this outreach, Bright Lights works to familiarize students with the resources - both people and places - of the community in which they live.